Improving instrumental variable estimators with post-stratification: GOTV Applications

-In the original analysis, the analysts estimated the CACE using two-stage regressions with coefficients \citep{gerber2000effects}.
 We post-stratify based on age, vote in 1996, and household size.
-Age and household size are likely predictors of compliance (in this case, being home and answering the door if assigned to door-to-door canvasing).
-Prior vote behavior is likely predictive of future vote behavior (the outcome).
-For stratification, age is averaged for two-voter households and then the average household age is split into four approximately equal size groups.
+Age and household size are likely predictors of being a complier (in this case, being home and answering the door if assigned to door-to-door canvasing), and thus should serve as complier-predictive covariates.
+Prior vote behavior is likely predictive of future vote behavior (the outcome), and thus is expected to improve precision via either post-stratification or two-stage least squares.
+In our analysis, we computed the average age by household and split the variable into four approximately equal size groups.
 Vote in 1996 is defined here as whether either household member voted in two-voter households.
-We end up with 23,450 households and 17 strata which are all combinations of these covariates plus a strata defined as those with missing block variables.
-Estimated compliance rates across the strata range from about 16\% to 43\%, providing some indication that we are stratifying in a meaningful way in terms of compliance.
+This resulted in 23,450 households across 17 strata defined as all realized combinations of these covariates plus a strata for those with missing block variables.
+Estimated compliance rates across the strata range from about 16\% to 43\%, providing some indication that we are stratifying in a meaningful way in terms of compliance types.
 Estimated CACEs similarly varied across strata from about -0.19 to 0.43.
-Table~\ref{tab:outcomes1} contains CACE estimates based on an unstratified estimator and the proposed stratification methods.
-We see around a 14\% reduction in standard error using all the post-stratified estimators, except for DSF which has around a 18\% reduction.
-This indicates appreciable gains in precision by using post-stratification.

-In the second study, we re-analyze data from the (SPOT)light study, previously analyzed in \cite{harris2018impact} and \cite{keele2019does}.
-This study was a prospective cohort study to assess admission to the Intensive Care Unit (ICU) on outcomes for deteriorating ward patients \citep[see,][for more]{spotlight}.
-Investigators identified the number of ICU beds available as an IV for ICU admission \citep{harris2018impact}.
-This study provides an example where the instrument may not be technically classified as weak, but where the compliance rate is low and thus there is an opportunity to increase precision and improve stability of estimates.
-After removing missing values, the dataset we will use here has 12,852 patients.
-We stratify individuals based on their recommended level of care with 0 or 1 being recommendations for normal ward care, 2 for care within high dependency unit, and 3 for ICU care.
-Results are given in Table~\ref{tab:outcomes}.